Battle of Valverde: Battle

 By 4:00 p.m., the Union appeared to have the advantage in the battle.
 Canby decided that a massive frontal assault would fail and instead decided to attack the Confederate left; to do so, he ordered one of his batteries on his right to redeploy closer to the Confederate line and moved several companies to his right, including Carson's First New Mexico Regiment which crossed the river and took its place in line.
 However, this repositioning of the troops weakened the center of the Union line and the battery on Canby's left.
 Hoping to stall the Union attack, Green ordered Major Henry Raguet to attack the Union right with his battalion; this attack was repulsed by frontal fire and a flank attack from the 1st New Mexico, and the Union right advanced after the retreating Confederates.
-When some of Union soldier's ammunition ran low they begin to throw stones and other objects at the rebels.
+When some of the Union soldier's ammunition ran low they begin to throw stones and other objects at the rebels.

 At this time, Green ordered the Confederate right wing under the command of Scurry to charge the Union center and the battery on its left; the attack force of 750 men was arranged into three successive waves.
 The Confederates were motivated, in large part, by their desperate need for water which could only be reached by dislodging the Union troops blocking their access to the Rio Grande.
-The shock of the Confederate charge caused over half of the battery's supporting force to rout.
 Lockridge was mortally wounded during the attack.
-The Federals countered with a cavalry charge, but the main Confederate force continued to press their assault on Canby's left flank, capturing six artillery pieces and breaking the Union battle line, which soon turned into a panic-stricken retreat of both regular troops and New Mexico volunteers.
+The Federals countered with a cavalry charge, but the main Confederate force continued to press their assault on Canby's left flank.
+Union regulars and men of Santiago Hubbel's company of New Mexican volunteers fought fiercely in the defense of McRae's battery.
+Eventually, the large Confederate charge was able to capture the six artillery pieces and break the Union battle line.
+Captain Alexander McCrae was killed during the charge.
+Many Union officers believed the guns could be retaken, such as Captain Rafael Chacon and Lieutenant Willaim W. Mills but things took a turn for the worse when Canby ordered an early retreat believing the battle to be lost.
 Sibley was about to order another attack, when Canby sent a white flag asking for a truce to remove the bodies of the dead and wounded, to which Sibley agreed.
 Canby managed to reorganize his men, minus about 200 deserters from among the New Mexico volunteers, and ordered a retreat back to Fort Craig leaving the road northward toward Santa Fe open to the Confederates.